South African wine: Other fortified and dessert wines

 In addition to port-style wine, South African wine makers also produce "sherry-style" wines produced in a solera system and a unique vin de liqueur made from Muscat known as Jerepigo (or Jerepiko).
-With Jerepigo, the brandy is added to the must prior to fermentation, which leaves the wine with a residual sugar (RS) level of at least 160 grams per litre.
-South Africa's long history of late harvest dessert wines include the modern-day Edel Laat-oes wines infected with noble rot (known locally as Edelkeur) and containing at least 50 grams of residual sugar per litre.
-Wine labelled simply as Laat-oes is from grapes harvested late, but not infected with botrytis.
-These wines must have an alcohol content of at least 10% and residual sugar levels between 10 and 30 grams per litre.
-Wines above 30 grams RS may be called Spesiale Laat-oes or "special late harvest" which may imply that some grapes infected with botrytis were used.
+With Jerepigo, the brandy is added to the must before fermentation, which leaves the wine with a residual sugar (RS) level of at least 160 grams per litre.
+South Africa's long history of late harvest dessert wines includes the modern-day Edel Laat-oes, which are affected by noble rot (known locally as Edelkeur) and contain at least 50 grams of residual sugar per litre.
+Wine labelled simply as Laat-oes is from grapes harvested late but not infected with botrytis.
+These wines must have an alcohol content of at least 10% and a residual sugar level between 10 and 30 grams per litre.
+Wines above 30 grams RS may be called Spesiale Laat-oes or "special late harvest", which may imply that some grapes infected with botrytis were used.

 Sparkling wines

 Though more producers are turning to Chardonnay and Pinot noir, Chenin blanc (or Steen as it is also known) is still frequently found in South African sparkling wines.

 Sparkling wines in South Africa are produced with both the Charmat and the traditional "Champagne Method".
-The first champagne method wines produced in South Africa came from the Simonsig estate (in Stellenbosch) in 1971.
+The first Champagne method wines produced in South Africa came from the Simonsig estate (in Stellenbosch) in 1971.
 To distinguish South African sparkling wines (and to comply with European Union regulations protecting the term "Champagne" and champenois), wines made in this traditional bottled fermented method are labelled as Methode Cap Classique (or MCC).
-These wines have been traditionally made using Sauvignon blanc and Chenin blanc, but in recent years have seen more of the traditional "Champagne grapes" of Chardonnay, Pinot Noir and Pinot Meunier being used.
-Red sparkling wine made from Pinotage can also be found.
+These wines have traditionally been made using Sauvignon blanc and Chenin blanc, but in recent years have increasingly used the traditional "Champagne grapes" of Chardonnay, Pinot Noir, and Pinot Meunier.
+Red sparkling wine made from Pinotage is also available.